Exabyte-io/documentation/docs/data-in-objectstorage/actions/create-folder.md

 New folders can be created under the [Files Explorer](../ui/explorer.md), in the context of the [Dropbox page](../ui/dropbox-page.md) exclusively.
 This functionality is convenient for organizing files for easier navigation and retrieval.

-!!!note "Note: folder creation is only supported in Dropbox"
+!!! note "Note: folder creation is only supported in Dropbox"
     At the moment, folder creation is not available with regards to the simulation files under [Job Viewer](../../jobs/ui/files-tab.md), since the user is not supposed to modify the structuring of the files listed there.

 The creation of new folders is performed through the corresponding "Create" button <i class="zmdi zmdi-plus zmdi-hc-border"></i>, located under the [actions toolbar](../../entities-general/ui/explorer.md#actions-toolbar).